jonseymour/vbox-build/README.md

 ===========

-This project builds a Docker container which has Ubuntu 14.04 and all the VirtualBox dependencies installed and then runs the Docker configuration and build steps.
+This project builds a Docker container which has Ubuntu 14.04 and all the VirtualBox dependencies installed and then runs the VirtualBox configuration and build steps.

 STEPS
 =====